osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ### Update system components

-Complete the following steps to update the system components, for example, by adding or deleting components.
+Complete the following steps to update the components of the system, for example, by adding or deleting one or more adapter components.

 1. Using any text editor, create a file that contains the current system components configuration.
 For information on how to retrieve the system components configuration, see [REST URLs](#rest-urls).